Minimal quantum dot based Kitaev chain with only local superconducting proximity effect: Introduction

 \section{Introduction}

 Efforts to engineer a topological superconducting phase hosting Majorana bound states (MBSs)~\cite{Wilczek2009, Alicea_RPP2012, Leijnse_Review2012, AguadoReview, BeenakkerReview_20, flensberg2021engineered, Yazdani2023} have led to encouraging experimental progress (see Refs.~\cite{Mourik_science2012, deng2012anomalous, finck2013anomalous, NadjPerge2014, deng2016majorana, Nichele_PRL2017, lutchyn2018majorana, Fornieri2019, Ren2019, Vaitiekenas2020, Aghaee2023} for some examples).
 However, it has also become clear that the imperfections and defects that are inevitable in real materials may lead to the emergence of nontopological Andreev bound states (ABSs) that can mimic many experimental signatures of MBSs~\cite{Prada_PRB2012,Kells_PRB12,Liu2012,Roy_PRB2013,Liu2017,Moore_PRB18,reeg2018zero,Awoga_PRL2019,Vuik_SciPost19,Pan_PRR20,Prada_review,hess2021local}.
 One way to avoid the problems associated with disorder is to build up a discrete Kitaev chain~\cite{Kitaev_2001} from quantum dots (QDs) coupled via superconducting segments~\cite{Sau_NatComm2012, leijnse_parity_2012}.
-Reaching a true topological phase requires long chains, but it was shown in Ref.~\cite{leijnse_parity_2012} that states which share all the properties of topological MBSs appear already in a minimal (two-site) Kitaev chain, based on two spin-polarized QDs coupled via crossed Andreev reflection (CAR) and elastic cotunneling (ECT) mediated by a single narrow superconductor.
-The catch is that these states, which were called poor man's Majoranas (PMMs), only appear at finetuned sweet spots in parameter space, namely when both QD levels align with the chemical potential of the superconductor and the amplitudes for CAR and ECT are equal.
-Ref.~\cite{leijnse_parity_2012} suggested tuning the ratio of CAR and ECT amplitudes via a spatially inhomogeneous magnetic field.
+Reaching a true topological phase requires long chains, but it was shown in Ref.~\cite{leijnse_parity_2012} that states which share all the properties of topological MBSs appear already in a minimal (two-site) Kitaev chain, based on two spin-polarized QDs coupled via crossed Andreev reflection and elastic cotunneling mediated by a single narrow superconductor.
+The catch is that these states, which were called poor man's Majoranas (PMMs), only appear at finetuned sweet spots in parameter space, namely when both QD levels align with the chemical potential of the superconductor and the amplitudes for crossed Andreev reflection and elastic cotunneling are equal.
+Reference \cite{leijnse_parity_2012} suggested tuning the ratio of crossed Andreev reflection and elastic cotunneling amplitudes via a spatially inhomogeneous magnetic field.